bigdreamsweb3/JuliaOS/README.md

 ### The Python Module

-The `python/` subdirectory contains the implementation of the `juliaos` Python module, which can be used to interact programatically with the JuliaOS Backend.
-Under `python/scripts/` you will find several example scripts to illustrate how to use the module.
+The `python/` subdirectory contains the implementation of the `juliaos` Python package, which can be used to interact programatically with the JuliaOS Backend.
+Under `python/scripts/` you will find several example scripts to illustrate how to use the package.

 For more information, see its dedicated README at [`python/README.md`](./python/README.md).